 ; pb 4.50

-There are two controlled ways to halt the execution of your program through the source.
-The first one is adding the following command:
+There are three controlled ways to halt the execution of your program through the source.
+The first one is adding the following command to your source code:

 Messages to the Debug Output window

 You can also send messages to the Debug Output window using the Debug command.

 Debug "debugging..."The Debug command has some quirks... more about that in the next section.